 Paducah is proud of its dozens of monuments and memorials that honor veterans and other aspects of local history.
-The World War II, Korean War, and Vietnam War memorials are located at Dolly McNutt Memorial Plaza located at 301 South 5th Street.
+The World War II, Korean War, Vietnam War, and Global War on Terrorism memorials are located at Dolly McNutt Memorial Plaza located at 301 South 5th Street.
 Visit Monuments and Memorials for a list of the various markers in Paducah.

 Visit Paducah's thriving riverfront and take a self-guided tour of the Paducah Wall to Wall Murals along the concrete floodwall in downtown.
 These works of art depict Paducah's rich history in more than 50 life-sized panoramic murals by renowned artist Robert Dafford and the Dafford Murals Team.
 Informational plaques are associated with each mural providing additional details about Paducah's history.